dibosh/confy/README.md

 ## Idea

-**Confy** is a **SaaS** product where web app developers can store their application config in the cloud and retrieve it when starting up their app.
+**Confy** is a **SaaS** product where web app developers can store their application credentials (also known as application config) in the cloud and retrieve it when starting up their app.

 An app’s **config** is everything that is likely to vary between deploys (staging, production, developer environments, etc).
 This includes: